 Alternative ways to build high performing teams

-While goals certainly help, they aren’t the only way to build high-performing teams.
+While goals and OKRs certainly help, they aren’t the only way to build high-performing teams.
 In our newest toolkit, “Build High Performing Teams,” we look at how to humanize your performance management process.
 You’ll learn how to create a performance management strategy that caters to your organization’s unique needs and improves your overall employee experience.